JeanpaulRazzouk/JohnRazzouk/README.md

 ### Hey, I'm Jeanpaul 🦦

-I am Computer Scientist.I very much enjoy fostering new ideas and trying to come up with sensible solutions and approaches to broadly relevant problems.
+A motivated developer with 3 years of experience, currently specializing in Java/Kotlin, ASP.NET development and integration.
+I turn good business ideas into well-planned, well-documented, highly available, secure backend services.
+My job is to build the stack, create the app, turn it on, and keep it running.
+Don’t worry about the details.
+I take care of them.
+With experience in multiple aspects of modern computing, including programming, systems administration, and support.

 * 📱 Developed UPay (V 1.0) app on Android, a Universal Mobile Payment App that works anywhere with forecasting analysis using Machine Learning.
 * 🖥 Developed UCM tablet-optimized app on Android,allowing in depth UPay User analysis with advanced visualization.
 * 🎮 Led the IJP-Dev Team where we Developed "Castaway" - a survival third person game - using Unreal Engine 4.26.
-* 💻 C# Backend Engineer Nerd.
+* 💻 C# Backend Nerd.
 * 📈 Machine Learning Enthusiast.

 * 📫 How to reach me: jeanpaul@jeanpaulrazzouk.com